NandiniVerma994/Backend/readme.md

 So we don’t store heavy media files on our server → we upload them to Cloudinary and store only the URL in the database.

 JWT(json web token) -> create + verify auth tokens
+You log into a website.
+The website needs to remember that you are logged in when you visit different pages ✅ Instead of asking for your username & password every time, it gives you a token (a secret pass) after you log in once You show the token each time you visit a new page, and the website knows you are the same person.

 When a user logs in → backend creates a JWT.
 Backend sends that JWT to the frontend.
 Frontend stores the JWT in a cookie (or sometimes in localStorage).